AnthonyLatsis/swift-evolution/proposals/0000-ban-generic-parameter-direct-shadowing.md

 }
 ```

-Furthermore, shadowing a generic parameter *unintendedly* through an extension might not affect other code and remain unnoticed until some of that code is put to use.
+Furthermore, shadowing a generic parameter *unintentionally* through an extension might not affect other code and remain unnoticed until some of that code is put to use.
 This can happen if a developer declares a nested type or a type alias that turns out to match a generic parameter.
 Where the majority would rely on a redeclaration error, even an error is not guaranteed.
-In fact, a type lookup ambuguity only occurs when extending types from a precompiled library.
+In fact, a type lookup ambiguity can only occur when extending types from a precompiled library.
 Granted, this scenario is fairly rare, but must be considered as part of a bigger picture.

 #### Retroactive implications